bitcraze/bitcraze-website/src/tutorials/assisted-flight-position-hold.md

 * Turn on or restart the Crazyflie 2.0
 {% img Restart the Crazyflie; wide; /images/tutorials/getting_started_with_lps/restart_the_crazyflie.png %}
 {% endsi_step %}

+{% si_intro Assisted flight %}
+Use the Position Hold mode in the Client for assisted flight.
+Position hold lets you control the change of x/y/yaw/height instead of roll/pitch/yaw/thrust, thus releasing the sticks will leave the Crazyflie in its current position.
+{% endsi_intro %}

 {% si_step Connect to the Crazyflie 2.0 %}
 * Open the cfclient application